 Students must maintain a 3.0 GPA in all their coursework.
-A grade of less than B in any PhD program requirement shall not be accepted as meeting those requirements.
+A grade of less than B- in any PhD program requirement shall not be accepted as meeting those requirements.
 For core courses, the student must retake the course.
 A core course may only be retaken once.
-The student shall be terminated from the program if a grade less than B is received more than once in a PhD program core course.